anshimathur/group-4-project-2/README.md

 - Dropped `Country` due to high cardinality (193 unique values)
 - Encoded `Status` (Developing/Developed) using one-hot encoding and replaced the original column

+### 5. **Split the Dataset**
+- Split the data into training and test data.

-### 5. **Feature Scaling**
+### 6. **Feature Scaling**
 - Scaled all numeric features (excluding the target) using `StandardScaler`
 - Replaced raw numeric values with standardized ones for consistent modeling input

----

-## 🎯 Next Steps

-- Split the dataset into training and test sets
+### 7. **Exported Datasets**
+- Created CSV files of train and test data, scaled X data, and raw data.

+### 8. **Modeling and Analysis**
+#### 🔢 Regression Modeling (`regression_workbook.ipynb`)
+- Implemented linear regression and random forest regressor models
+- Investigated predictors such as `Adult Mortality` and `infant deaths` using scatter plots and correlation coefficients
+- Evaluated model performance using R² and RMSE
+- Visualized life expectancy relationships with key numeric predictors

+#### 🧠 Classification Exploration (`classification_workbook.ipynb`)
-- Begin regression modeling to predict life expectancy
+- Introduced classification models to segment life expectancy into categorical bands
+- Handled missing values with median imputation
+- Used label encoding and feature scaling
+- Trained and compared multiple classifiers: Logistic Regression, Random Forest, SVM, KNN, and others
-- Evaluate models using R², RMSE, and MAE
+- Evaluated models using accuracy, precision, recall, F1-score, and ROC AUC

-- Explore feature importance and visualize top predictors
+### 9. **Created Presentation**
+- Presentation created in Google Drive
+- Exported Group_4_Project_2_Presentation as PDF and uploaded to repository

 ---